MattPahuta/tip-calculator-app/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Remove arrows from number inputs](https://www.geeksforgeeks.org/how-to-disable-arrows-from-number-input/) - Where I found the CSS to remove the spin buttons.

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.